WELCOME TO HENNEPIN COUNTY EM RESIDENCY PROGRAM

 The Department of Emergency Medicine is comprised of the physicians, physician-assistants and staff dedicated to the delivery of emergency medical services for HCMC.
 Emergency Medicine Faculty physicians provide emergency medical care, teach students of many types, and conduct research leading to innovation of emergency care.

 Our Residency Program in Emergency Medicine, its residents, and its graduates are a source of great pride for our Department.
 It began in 1972 with two residents, years before recognition of the discipline of Emergency Medicine as a medical specialty.
-Today we match twelve residents per year in our three-year program.
+Today we match 14 residents per year in our three-year program.

 Hennepin County Medical Center